 “Flying b-b-,” Martin tried to speak but started to cough.
 “Bigfoot.”
-He finished the sentence and coughed harder.
+He then coughed harder.

 “B-b-bigfoot!”
-Rob said, laughing hysterically He then nodded toward the roach in Martin’s hand.
+Rob said, laughing.
+He then nodded toward the roach in Martin’s hand.
 “Anything left?”

 “Nope.
 She’s dead.”
-Martin spit on it to make sure it was out and dropped it on the ground.
+Martin let some saliva slide out of his mouth and onto the roach to make sure it was out and dropped it on the ground.

-They then took their “disguises” out, bandanas from their back pockets, put them over their heads and tied them off in the back.
+They then took out their “disguises”, bandanas from their back pockets, put them over their heads and tied them off in the back.